Xkein/YRDynamicPatcher/README.md

 # YRDynamicPatcher

 [![license](https://www.gnu.org/graphics/gplv3-or-later.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)

 **Dynamic Patcher** work differently from [Ares](https://github.com/Ares-Developers/Ares).
 It can dynamic patch Yuri's Revenge by dynamic compiling the C# code and syringe the binary code to Yuri's Revenge.

+It give a completely different way to write our extension features.
+We can use it to do something below:
+- use the very nice reflection technique in C#
+- use "\*.cs" file as a script, which mean it can be a weapon script, map script and so on.
+- coding when the game is running, without restarting the game.
+- without building a dll file. instead, we can use "\*.cs" file as hotfix.

 **Features**
 ============